Assessing the accuracy of direct-coupling analysis for RNA contact prediction: Discussion

-The increased performance in contact prediction is similar to that observed when passing from mutual information to mean-field DCA, which has been already shown to improve the quality of 3D structure prediction \cite{de2015direct}.
-It is worth saying that the extra cost of the Boltzmann learning procedure is significant if one wants to characterize a large number of families (approximately 2 hours per simulated system on a 20-core workstation, to be compared with a few minutes for the mean-field solution).
-However, if we also include the cost of a later 3D structure prediction and refinement, we consider the extra cost of Boltzmann learning to be absolutely worth.
+The overall improvement in the accuracy of the predictions, as measured by the MCC, when passing from state-of-the-art pseudo-likelihood DCA to Boltzmann-learning DCA is comparable to the one observed when passing from mean-field DCA to pseudo-likelihood DCA, which has been already shown to improve the quality of 3D structure prediction \cite{de2015direct}.
+It is worth saying that the extra cost of the Boltzmann learning procedure is significant if one wants to characterize a large number of families.
+The required times for all the tested covariance methods scale roughly as the number of nucleotides squared and are listed in table \ref{table} for the largest and smallest molecules in the data set.
+If we also include the cost of a later 3D structure prediction and refinement, we consider the extra cost of Boltzmann learning to be absolutely worth.
 We believe that the fast Boltzmann learning procedure introduced here based on a stochastic gradient descent could be fruitfully used in protein systems as well.
 We also notice that the stochastic procedure used here is closely related to similar techniques used in the molecular dynamics community in order to enforce preassigned distributions in the generation of molecular structures \cite{cesari2018using,valsson2014variational,white2014efficient,cesari2016combining}.
 We chose here to use the simplest possible optimization algorithm, but more advanced procedures might make the Boltzmann learning approach even faster.